ChaseDurand/wordle-bot/README.md

-# worlde-bot
+# orlde-bot
-Probably the first of its kind.
+>_"Probably the first of its kind!"_

+A repo for experimenting with powerlanguage's [wordle](https://www.powerlanguage.co.uk/wordle/).